Gift Rabbit is supported by our readers. If you buy something through our links, we may earn a commission.

 Top 10 March Birthday Facts and Statistics

-1. “In like a lion, out like a lamb” describes the weather that changes from the start of March to the end.
+1. Weather folklore: The proverb “In like a lion, out like a lamb” symbolizes the transition from harsh winter to mild spring.

-2. A U.K. study showed March babies had a tendency to become pilots over any other career choice.
+2. Career paths: A U.K. study revealed that March babies become pilots more often than those born in any other month.

-7. The daffodil flower of March blooms in early spring and is a symbol of rebirth and hope.
+7. Flower power: The daffodil blooms in early spring and serves as the official flower of hope and rebirth.

 20 March Birthday Month Facts